-This hardcover book will be available at Western's bookstore.
-But an electronic version of the text is also available instantly from amazon.ca and from Amazon.com.
-It is possible that there are other e-versions of the textbook available as well.
+Paperback versions will be on sale at the Western Bookstore.
+Electronic editions are available instantly from Amazon.ca and from Amazon.com.
+It is possible that cheaper E-editions are also available.

 Assessment:

 Students' grades will be determined based on two short essays for which no outside research is required - each 5-6 pages in length, and each worth 35% - for a total of 70%.